 The Clean Air Act defines the Environmental Protection Agency’s responsibilities for protecting and improving the nation’s air quality.
 This federal law gives the EPA the authority to establish national air quality standards to protect public health and to regulate hazardous air pollutants.

-In 2015, the EPA announced new, stricter air quality standards to be phased in over several years.
+In 2015, the EPA announced, stricter air quality standards.
 If an area is designated nonattainment – meaning not meeting the current standard – its leaders must put together a plan to improve air quality.

 While Central Florida has enjoyed air quality within federal standards, we continue to monitor our progress.
 Metropolitan areas that don’t meet air quality standards risk losing valuable transportation dollars.